justusthane/justusthane.github.io/garden/self-watering-planters/index.md

 ![](collage.jpeg)

-Most of the information here is based on [this video](https://www.youtube.com/watch?v=mRhLZM-cJZ0) from Internet Shaquille, and the delightful videos from [Gardening With Leon](https://www.youtube.com/channel/UCSDYs9sd2_BlLuWSiEr7TJQ)[^1] that *his* video is based on, with my own tweaks added.
+Most of the information here is based on [this video](https://www.youtube.com/watch?v=mRhLZM-cJZ0) from Internet Shaquille, and the delightful videos from [Gardening With Leon](https://www.youtube.com/channel/UCSDYs9sd2_BlLuWSiEr7TJQ)[^1] which Shaq's video is based on, with my own tweaks added.

 ## Contents
 [[toc]]